Approaches & Therapies

 Some of our classes are ‘TEACCH’ based.
 TEACCH is an approach that benefits autistic children and young people and focuses on structured teaching and an adapted environment increasing independence in learning.

 Throughout school we model positive social communication through our relationships with students.
 This is also supported by the style of learning and teaching in the classroom.
 For those with a particular difficulty with social communication, we run small groups that support students to learn these vital skills.
 We have 3 Lead TA’s who deliver social communication groups in each phase as part of ‘personal programmes’.

 We also offer SEAL (social and emotional aspects of learning) sessions for students to support emotional management and behaviour support.
 This is either individual or group work and links closely with the Social Communication groups.
 We also offer Thrive based interventions that focus more on creative and sensory play.
 This can be on an individual or group basis.
 We have a number of trained Thrive practitioners throughout school.

-If you are interested in finding out more about any of these approaches or services, please contact Claire Cowen-Brown (Head of Care and Safeguarding) in school.
+If you are interested in finding out more about any of these approaches or services, please contact Claire Cowen-Brown (Assistant Head responsible for Care and Saefguarding) in school.